n-1991/academic-kickstart/content/authors/admin/_index.md

 bio: My research interests include studying decision making under uncertainty, modeled using stochastic processes, with a focus on firm dynamics and environmental economics.

 interests:
-- Decision-Making under Uncertainty
+- Uncertainty and Risk
 - Environmental and Resource Economics
-- Firm behaviour - theory and empirical analysis
+- Firm Behaviour - theory and empirical analysis

 education:
   courses: